 Lelo Burti - A different kind of ball game

 Once a year Shukhuti, a remote village in Georgia’s Guria region, draws the attention of the whole country and fills up the only hotel in the area.
-On Easter Sunday the main road is closed and all the locals, including many tourists and journalists from within the country and abroad, gather for a one day festival, which features a very unusual, traditional game – Lelo Burti.
+On Easter Sunday the main road is closed and all the locals, including many tourists and journalists from within the country and abroad, gather for a one day festival, which features a very unusual, traditional game – Lelo Burti in Georgia.

 Lelo Burti literally means ‘field ball’.
 It originated from the time of the Ottoman Empire when, according to legend, a large Ottoman army was defeated by a small group of Gurian troops.
 Since then the game is played in commemoration of the event.